 As we emerge from Covid-19, when pay is squeezed but need for healthcare and insurance is higher, a system change is urgently needed.

 One promising sign is that more employers are embracing flexible solutions.
 Where employees can choose month to month the insurance they need, rather like a subscription model.
 These policies can be personalised further by integrating wearables and telematics.
 The result, personalised policies where employees pay less and only for what they need.

 But there is something standing in the way: insurers’ technology systems.
 They are so out of date that providing cover along the lines of the above seems inconceivable to some.
 With their existing legacy systems, incumbents can’t employ things like customer segmentation or make use of the AI capabilities that have been embraced in open banking.

 The reality is, however, that the technology to allow insurers to embrace this is already here.

 Covid-19 has altered society significantly.
 Consumers have been hit and the pressure is now on insurance companies to keep up with the change.
 Affordability is and must be the future.

 It is a shame it has taken a global pandemic for many in the industry to recognise this.
 But it is possible the industry can make health insurance at least a little bit more like water.
 Where you turn it on and off when you need it.
 It’s transparent and keeps you healthy.
 And, of course, is reasonably priced.

-Article by Trevor Davis, MD of Life & Health at INSTANDA.
-Published in Insurance POST on 10th Dec 2020
+Article originally published in Insurance POST on 10th Dec 2020